 The student only needs to be using the Google Chrome browser to cast their screen.
 There is nothing additional needed to install!

-- Click the (options) on the Chrome browser —usually very top left of browser.
+- Click the (options) on the Chrome browser —usually very top right of browser.

 - Select the “Cast” option!
 That’s it!